Ever wondered if trolling is illegal in the UK? Join the club!

 3. Be Open to Debate: I would love to see more influencers engage with audience feedback.

 I do understand it’s probably scary to be opening the door to trolls, but this isn’t about feeding trolls.
 It’s about listening to constructive, honest comments from audience members who have specific, reasoned concerns or objections.
+Before they become trolls.
 Even having a periodic Q&A on your channel or inviting people to email feedback to a specific address, will reassure audience members that you’re open to their concerns and prepared to consider changes if it makes sense to do so.

 4. Keep Evidence: So let’s say you have a really serious troll, and you’ve checked the guidance and you’re pretty confident you have a case to bring.
 You are 100% going to need evidence.
 So you need to keep records of URLs, screen shots of profiles (I’d suggest not reporting a profile if you’re planning on taking action, as once the profile has been removed, you might find your evidence disappears with it).